apdomustafa/hawtdawg-all-ears/FAQ.md

-how many photos i can post ?hahah
+how many photos i can post ?